jxzhou131/CS-4400-Atlanta-Zoo-Database/README.md

 Please install the mysql-connector-python in order to run the API to connect to MySQL database. `pip install mysql-connector-python==8.0.11`
 1. [Pynative](https://pynative.com/python-mysql-execute-parameterized-query-using-prepared-statement/)

+## Access the Remote MySQL off campus
+1. Download Cisco or other VPN softwares that is able to connect to the campus ip address.
+2. Established your VPN connection
+3. `python connect.py`